"All of Me": Mining Users' Attributes from their Public Spotify Playlists: Dataset

-To create our dataset, we performed a two-step procedure.
-Initially, we launched an online survey to identify willing participants and gather their Spotify IDs and personal attributes.
-Subsequently, utilizing these Spotify IDs and the Spotify API, we systematically retrieved their publicly available playlists along with detailed information about the songs and artists within these playlists.

-\paragraph{The Survey} We recruited participants for our research via an online survey.
-Initially, participants were requested to furnish their distinctive Spotify IDs, a handle for accessing their Spotify data, particularly their playlists.
-Subsequently, we sought additional self-provided information from participants to serve as attributes for our analyses.
-In total, we gathered 16 attributes: \begin{itemize} \item \textbf{demographics}: gender, age, country, relationship, if they live alone, economic status, and occupation; \item \textbf{habits}: sport, smoking, and alcohol habits, and if they are Premium Spotify subscribers; \item \textbf{personality}: we utilized the 10 short personality questions \cite{rammstedt2007measuring} to retrieve OCEAN personality traits~\cite{wiggins1996five}. \end{itemize} Table~\ref{tab:distribution} reports a short description of the attributes.
-The survey was conducted in English and had an approximate completion time of 4 minutes.
-To ensure data quality, we incorporated attention-check questions and cross-referenced information with the Spotify API, enabling us to identify and filter out inconsistent or unreliable responses.
+\paragraph{The Survey} For our dataset, we recruited participants via an online survey.
+We asked them to provide their Spotify IDs necessary to access their playlists, and additional self-provided information to serve as attributes for our analyses.
+In total, we gathered 16 attributes divided into demographics, habits, and personality domains.
+We utilized the 10 short personality questions to retrieve OCEAN personality traits~\cite{rammstedt2007measuring}.
+Table~\ref{tab:distribution} reports a short description of the attributes.
+The survey incorporated several attention checks to filter out inconsistent or unreliable responses.
 The survey was active from May to September 2022, and distributed primarily through social networking platforms, notably Reddit, Facebook, and Telegram.
 Our survey was strategically shared within popular Spotify and music-oriented groups, including \textit{/r/Spotify/}, \textit{r/Music}, and \textit{Facebook Spotify Music}.
-By participating in the survey, users explicitly permitted us to utilize their data for this study.
-We also offered various points of contact, enabling users to request the removal of their data from our dataset.
-As an additional safeguard, we meticulously anonymized their data, eliminating any Personally Identifiable Information (PII) they might have shared with us.
-For privacy considerations, we have decided not to publicly release our dataset, not even in anonymized form, as the risk of re-identification remains a concern.\footnote{However, we are willing to share the data with reviewers to ensure reproducibility, and the code underpinning our experiments will be made available upon acceptance.}
+Users explicitly permitted us to utilize their data for this study by participating in the survey.
+We also offered various points of contact to request data removal, and anonymized their data, eliminating any Personally Identifiable Information (PII).